imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 Limitation: So far, the filter is only applicable on 8-bit and 16-bit single images.

-Installation: Part of the BioVoxxel update site in Fiji and can be found under {% include bc path='Plugins | BioVoxxel'%}

-Form: plugin

-Status: maintenance active

 ------------------------------------------------------------------------

 # Enhance True Color Contrast